 Vereda Ponte do Sao Lourenco walk is one of the most breathtaking hikes in Madeira and one not to be missed.
 This trail is located at the easternmost point of Madeira, where you will hike along a long thin peninsula of dry, sandy land characterised by dramatic cliffs.

-The selling point of that hike is definitely stunning and dramatic views of the ocean combined with unusual land formation.
+The selling point of that hike is definitely the stunning and dramatic views of the ocean combined with unusual land formations.
 A must-do hike in Madeira!

 How to get to Vereda da Ponta de São Lourenco by bus?